Full-time: One year

-Applicants shall hold or be in the position of studying towards a relevant science honours degree at a level of 2:2 or above, or equivalent for non-UK students.
+Relevant science honours degree at 2:1 or above, or equivalent.
 Qualifications and management experience will be considered on an individual basis.

 Regenerative Medicine includes a range of pharmaceutical related approaches, where small molecules and biologicals are used to stimulate the body's innate repair systems, as well as the use of cell-based therapies, bioactive scaffolds and drug delivery modalities.
 The production of these new medicines and devices involves a chain of important stages in development, including laboratory-based invention, preclinical testing, navigation of intellectual property issues and compliance with a range of regulatory requirements.